EderSantana/seya/seya/preprocessing/README.md

   ...
 ```

 We want to convert all the videos to a single hdf5 tensor.
+That dataset will be
+called `'data'` inside the hdf5.
 To do that,
 we use the `convert_dataset_to_hdf5` that calls `convert_videos_to_hdf5`
-recursively on each folder.
-Also, we want a second matrix with the labels of
+recursively on each class folder.
+Also, on the same hdf5 we want a second matrix, called
-each video given by the folder name.
+`'labels'`, with the labels of each video given by the folder name.
 From the `root` directory we do the
 following:
 ```python
 def label_cbk(f, return_len=False):